Frequently Asked Questions

 - Will the Student Health Insurance office review my outside insurance benefits policy to see if it meets the waiver standards?

-Waiver applications will be reviewed through the First Student website.
+Waiver applications done through LionPATH will be reviewed by First Risk Advisors.

 - What is the website to enroll dependents or waive benefits for the Graduate Assistants/Graduate Fellows/Graduate Trainees?